react-flow

 );

-If you want to remove a node or connect two nodes with each other you need to pass a function to onElementsRemove
+If you want to remove a node or connect two nodes with each other you need to pass a function to `onElementsRemove` and `onConnect`.
+In order to simplify this process there are some helper functions you can use:

 import ReactFlow, { isNode, isEdge, removeElements, addEdge } from 'react-flow-renderer';